EmmanuelStan12/TimartAssessment/README.md

 # TimartAssessment on GraphQL, Sequelize and NodeJS

-This GraphQL endpoint provides functionality for managing user data, including user creation and retrieval.
+This GraphQL endpoint provides functionality for managing users data and there orders.

 ## User and Order Management with GraphQL and Sequelize